 NMTAP offers free services to New Mexicans with disabilities to help them get the assistive technology (AT) services they need.
 It is a statewide program designed to increase knowledge of, access to, and acquisition of assistive or adaptive technology for anyone with any disability, anywhere in the state, of any age.

 - You can request devices for loan through our online database at https://myatprogram.org/home/35 or by submitting a Device Loan Application.
 Applications can be accessed on our website under Device Loans or you can contact a NMTAP staff member to have one emailed or mailed to you.
 Devices are being shipped out once a week on Thursdays.

-- Upcoming presentations and training’s are frequently updated on our website.
+- Upcoming presentations and training’s are frequently updated on our website and are being done online via Zoom.
 Please check our calendar below for more information.
+If you would like NMTAP to provide a presentation on Assistive Technology (AT) or an overview of our services please contact us at 505-841-4464.